 Fuel Cells:

-Devices converting chemical energy directly into electrical energy.
+Devices that convert chemical energy directly into electrical energy.

 Hydrogen-Oxygen Fuel Cells:

-Fuel cells using hydrogen and oxygen as reactants.
+Fuel cells use hydrogen and oxygen as reactants.

 Batteries for Aircraft: